 Introduction

-Trigger finger (stenosing flexor tenosynovitis) is a condition in which the finger or thumb click or lock when in flexion, preventing a return to extension.
+Trigger finger, also termed stenosing flexor tenosynovitism is a condition in which a finger or thumb clicks or locks when in flexion, preventing a return to the extended position.

 In this article, we shall look at the pathophysiology, clinical features and management of trigger finger.